strata-io/strata-service-extension-examples/amazon-verfied-permissions/README.md

 # Amazon Verified Permissions Quick Start Guide
-In this guide, we will show you how you can modernize a legacy application with Amazon Cognito for authentication and Amazon Verified Permissions for authorization.
-With Maverics you can create a new Identity Fabric for your applications without having to update the application's code.
+In this guide, we will show you how you can use Maverics to modernize a legacy application with Amazon Cognito for authentication and Amazon Verified Permissions for authorization.
+With Maverics you can create a new identity fabric for your applications without having to update the application's code.

-In this guide we have everything you need to pull it all together.
-The scenario is based on Sonar a non-standard app that that does not understand modern identity protocols.
+This repository includes everything you need to pull it all together.
+The scenario is based on Sonar, a non-standard application that does not understand modern identity protocols.
 Currently, Sonar relies on a legacy identity provider (IdP) called SiteMinder.
-We will show you how to replace SiteMinder with Amazon Cognito for authentication, and use Amazon Verified Permissions for authorization.
 Maverics is flexible, and this process works with a modern app or identity system migration as well.

+In this this repository you will find:
+* **Amazon_Recipe.json**: The custom configuration that will be copied to Maverics.
+* **amazon-verified-permissions.go**: The code for the service extension that will connect your user flow to your Amazon Verified Permissions policy.
+* A local environment configulration and self signed keys to run an Orchestrator:
+  * **maverics.env**
+  * **localhost.cer**
+  * **localhost.key**

 This guide will take you 45 minutes to an hour to complete.

-In this this repository you will find:
-* Service extension that integrates with Amazon Verified Permissions
-* Recipe that you will import into Maverics
-* Local environment config and self signed keys to run an Orchestrator

 ## Sign up for Maverics